iluvjava/Maths/Notebook 2.0/AMATH 503/Dirichlet Theorem.md

 > If the function $F(x)$ is **bounded** and **piece-wise continuous** in the interval $[-L, L]$, then the Fourier Series of the function will equal to the function at the point where it's continuous, and it take the average of point where the function has a jump discontinuity.

-> At the point of continuity, the seres converges to the function uniformly (Citation needed).
+> At the point of continuity, the series converges to the function uniformly (Citation needed).

 **Piece-wise Continuity**

-> A function is piece-wise continuous if, there exists finitely many non-degenerate intervals where the function is continuos.
+> A function is piece-wise continuous if, there exists finitely many non-degenerate intervals where the function is continuous.

 ---